Tim Kring: Career

-In 1999, it signed a deal with NBC.
+In 1999, he signed a deal with NBC.

 After the cancellation of Heroes in 2010 Kring created the TV series Touch, a drama focusing on a father (Kiefer Sutherland) who discovers that his mute son can predict future events.
-The series premiered on January 25, 2012 on Fox and was cancelled after two seasons on May 9, 2013.
+The series premiered on January 25, 2012, on Fox and was cancelled after two seasons on May 9, 2013.

 On February 22, 2014, during its Olympics coverage, NBC announced Heroes was coming back as a 13-episode event miniseries titled Heroes Reborn.
 It premiered in 2015 with creator Tim Kring as the executive producer.

 Awards and nominations

 Kring has been nominated for an Emmy Award in 2007 for Outstanding Drama Series as the producer for Heroes.
 He was also named one of the Masters of Sci Fi TV for his work on the series.